Hafsa05/carrer-hub/README.md

 - People can see job vacancy
 - Show job details
 - People can apply to their prefered jobs easily by clicking to the apply now button
+- Also can see to their applied jos from the My Applied Jobs page

 ## Demo